irfanhakim-as/homelab-wiki/topics/proxmox.md

 5. In the parameter's **Edit** window, make any changes to the parameter value.
 Some parameters may have an **Advanced** option box you are able to check to enable.

 6. Click the **OK** button to save the changes.

+### Adding a Device

+This details how to add a device to an existing virtual machine:

+1. On the left-hand side of the web interface, under **Datacenter**, expand the section belonging to your Proxmox node (i.e. `proxmox`).

+2. Select the target virtual machine (illustrated with an icon of a display) you wish to add a device to.

+3. In the virtual machine view, navigate to the **Hardware** section.

+4. Click the **Add** button to expand the list of device categories you wish to add to the virtual machine such as **Hard Disk**, **CD/DVD Drive**, and **Network Device**.

+5. Select the type of device you wish to add (i.e. `PCI Device`).

+6. In the prompted form, configure the device accordingly, and click the **Add** button.

 ---